The FIFA Master - International Master in Management, Law and Humanities of Sport

 The FIFA Master offers a unique opportunity to meet top executives from high-level international sports federations, clubs, agencies and organising committees, enabling students to build up their own network of contacts - one of the keys to a successful career in sport.
 On top of these opportunities, each graduate also becomes a member of the FIFA Master Alumni Association (FMA).
 The FMA plays a crucial role in connecting all alumni of the FIFA Master, creating lifelong bonds between graduates.

-- Have completed a full course of university study – this can be in any discipline and may vary from three to four years depending on the country of study – and successfully obtained a degree by the application date;
+- Have completed a full course of university study in any discipline and successfully obtained a degree by the application date;

 - Have an international outlook;